eeb313-2019/Group-4-Birds/README.md

   We also selected datasets for daily temperature and precipitation in Delta Tsawwassen Beach, BC for years from 1991-2015.
 These historical climate datasets were obtained from the Daily Data Report produced by Department of Environment and Natural Resources, Government of Canada.
 Specialized scientists recorded the hourly climatological data at observing stations, using instruments such as satellites and weather balloons and others.
 The Delta Tsawwassen Beach was the closest site to the given coordinates where the actual bird abundance survey was conducted, and this site contained sufficient climate data (i.e. having data for the targeted time intervals).

-  Our response variable will be the daily abundance of Western Sandpiper in costal BC from April to May, 1991-2015 and our predictor variables may include daily temperature and precipitation from April to May 1991-2015.
-By exploring the relationship between these variables, we can gain some insights about the impacts of climate change on *potential change* in the Western Sandpiper abundance and *potential shifts* of their migration dates.
+  Our response variable will be the migration timing indicated by the daily counts of Western Sandpiper in costal BC from April to May, 1991-2015 and our predictor variables may include daily temperature and precipitation from April to May 1991-2015.
+By exploring the relationship between these variables, we can gain some insights about the impacts of climate change on *potential shifts* of their migration dates.

 - Reference: